The Simple View of Reading

 What is it?

 As we discuss the Simple View of Reading (SVR), it is important to keep in mind that the ultimate goal of reading is reading comprehension – we read to learn.
-The SVR is a science-backed theory that explains how people read by breaking down reading into two basic components: the ability to fluently and accurately read words (decoding) and language comprehension (vocabulary, background knowledge and syntax).
+The SVR is a science-backed theory that explains how people read by breaking down reading into two basic components: the ability to fluently and accurately read words: recognizing and derive meaning from print (decoding) and language comprehension: the ability to derive meaning from language (vocabulary, background knowledge and syntax).
 The SVR formula states that when a student is a strong decoder and has strong language comprehension, they will also have high reading comprehension.

 Decoding (D) x Language Comprehension (LC) = Reading Comprehension (RC)